Review of: EarthQuaker Devices Hoof Reaper Octave Fuzz

-The Octave Up function is a brilliant little extra touch that adds some icing to the cake.
+The Octave Up function is a brilliant little extra touch that adds some icing to the cake, giving you a useful option not found on either of the two pedals that make up the bulk of this beast.
 While EQD could have just included the Hoof and Tone Reaper as is, including the great-sounding Octave Up function is an example of how much these folks strive to release the best possible product they can muster up.
 The Octave Up will produce classic Octavia-style tones and sounds simply fantastic.
 Using it with the Hoof, Tone Reaper, or both together produces expected awesome results.
 You can get some searing, violin-like lead tones instantly.
 I even find using the Octave Up by itself surprisingly interesting for generating bell-like, metallic clean tones.
 You’ve gotta hear this firsthand to experience how cool it sounds.

 The Hoof Reaper Octave Fuzz by EarthQuaker Devices is one of the most versatile fuzz pedals around.
 You’ll find just about any fuzz sound you could ever want with this pedal.
 It features the awesome Tone Reaper and Hoof fuzz pedals and lets you combine them in tandem for some of the most extreme fuzz sounds available in a single enclosure.
 It even has an octave up function for good measure which you allow you to push the utility of this amazing pedal even further.
 If you’re looking for the best fuzz pedal around, it doesn’t get much better than the Hoof Reaper Octave Fuzz.
 Definitely check this one out.